-Before I get into the weeds on this one, I’d like to take a moment to comment on the lack of standardization in this space.
+Before I go too far into the weeds on this one, I’d like to take a moment to comment on the lack of standardization in this space.
 Machine-translations is something more and more web browsers do, but like Reader Mode, it’s an unstandardized rendering mode.

 Additionally, there should be a standard event emitted when a page is translated to tell the page that “hey, all the loaded content have been changed by a translation service”.
 This would make it far easier to detect these service’s handiwork.
 It would also enable developers to re-adjust their page layouts or display a notice to their readers indicating that they’re reading a machine-translation.

 The rest of the article will cover how to detect machine-translation services despite the lack of standards.
 Due to the lack of standardization, the methods will require ongoing testing with as the translation services change over time.

 I’ll start by getting the easy bit out of the way first: detecting proxied machine-translation services.
 You can do this straight away without having to wait for the document to load fully.